 \subsection{Augmentation studies}

-A standard strategy in reinforcement learning research is to analyze the operation of a performant agent via a set of ablations, in order to determine what factors are causal in the agent's success.
-Confronted with a poorly performing agent, we inverted this strategy, undertaking a set of augmentations (additions to either the task or the agent) in order to identify what factors might be holding the agent back.
+A standard strategy in reinforcement learning research is analyzing the operation of a performant agent via a set of ablations, to determine what factors are causal in the agent's success.
+Confronted with a poorly performing agent, we inverted this strategy, undertaking a set of \textit{augmentations} (additions to either the task or the agent) in order to identify what factors might be holding the agent back.